RubyMoney/money-rails/README.md

     $ bundle

-Or install it yourself as:
+Or install it yourself using:

     $ gem install money-rails

-You may also install money configuration initializer:
+You can also use the money configuration initializer:

 ```
 $ rails g money_rails:initializer